gwhittemore-veracode-ORG/verademo-python-firewall/DEMO_NOTES.md

 Also see the `docs/flaws` folder for in-depth explanations of the various exploits exposed in this application.

+## Important Tips
+This app was built to have lots of exploitable vulnerabilities.
+As a result of this, SQL injection is very easy, and will occur if any `'` characters are typed as input.
+ - Adding a Blab that contains a `'` will cause the user to be logged out, and a blab of `None` will be filled in.

 ## Static scanning

 Build the app: